BryanApellanes/Bam.Net.Core/_tools/bake/README.md

-﻿# bake.exe
+﻿# Bake

-bake.exe is used to build and test the BamFramework and toolkit.
-The compilation process is delegated to dotnet.exe.
+`bake` is used to build and test the BamFramework and toolkit.
+The compilation process is delegated to `dotnet`.

 ## TL;DR
-To discover csproj files in all subfolders of the folder specified and record them in recipe.json:
+To discover csproj files in all subfolders of a specified folder and record them in recipe.json:

 ```
-bake /discover:.\path_to__tools.core\
+bake /discover:.\path_to__Bam.Net.Core_slash_tools\
 ```

 To build discovered csproj files: